 Consider these four key factors when selecting a gold ETF in Canada:

-2. Liquidity: Choose ETFs that have high trading volumes.
-This ensures that you can easily buy and sell shares without significant price impacts.
+- Liquidity: Choose ETFs that have high trading volumes.
+This ensures you can easily buy and sell shares without significant price impacts.

-4. Regulatory Framework: Opt for ETFs that are regulated within Canada.
-This ensures adherence to stringent standards, promoting transparency and protecting investors.
+- Regulatory Framework: Opt for ETFs regulated within Canada.
+This ensures adherence to stringent standards, promotes transparency, and protects investors.

 These considerations are integral to selecting a gold ETF that aligns with your investment goals and offers robust security and performance.